 How to replace couch cushions?

-It is an easy way to eliminate sagging by replacing couch cushions.
+Afterward, It is easy to eliminate slumps by replacing the couch bolsters or throw pillows.
 This gives you the appearance of a new couch for a fraction of its cost.

 Here’s how it works: